Aviation Division Gets Rs 548.890 Funds For 15 Projects In 1st Quarter - UrduPoint

 Aviation Division Gets Rs 548.890 Funds For 15 Projects In 1st Quarter

-The government has released funds amounting to Rs 548.890 million during first quarter of the current fiscal year to execute 15 aviation projects under the Public Sector Development Programme (PSDP 2020-21) against the total allocation of Rs1, 320.879 million

-ISLAMABAD (UrduPoint / Pakistan Point News - 9th Oct, 2020 ) :The government has released funds amounting to Rs 548.890 million during first quarter of the current fiscal year to execute 15 aviation projects under the Public Sector Development Programme (PSDP 2020-21) against the total allocation of Rs1, 320.879 million.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Oct, 2020 ) :The government has released funds amounting to Rs 548.890 million during first quarter of the current fiscal year to execute 15 aviation projects under the Public Sector Development Programme (PSDP 2020-21) against the total allocation of Rs1, 320.879 million.

 According to the official data, the government has authorized/disbursed an amount of Rs 548.890 as of October 5.